Two-particle self-consistent approach for broken symmetry phases: The method

+In the FM/AF phase of the Hubbard model, the expression for the $\lambda$ parameter simplifies as follows:

+which is identical to the one in the paramagnetic case \cite{Vilk1997,Dare2000}.
+Since in the FM/AF phase Eq.(\ref{eq:lambda}) does not depend on the spin/sub-lattice indices, we omitted those indices in the expression of $\lambda$, and therefore we need to optimize only one parameter even within the broken-symmetry phases under scrutiny.
+Hence, in the AF phase the expression of the self-energy can be written as:

-We notice that in the AF phase the off-diagonal components of the self-energy in the spin indices should vanish, i.e. $s^{\sigma\bar{\sigma}} = 0$.
+where $U_{\overline{\uparrow\downarrow}} = \lambda U$, $a,b$ are sub-lattice indices.
+We notice that in a AF phase the components of the self-energy off-diagonal in the spin indices should vanish, i.e. $s^{\sigma\bar{\sigma}} = 0$.
 However, it is useful to keep those terms in the expression of the self-energy for the derivation of the Bethe-Salpeter equation in the spin-transverse channel.
-Therefore, we will consider the presence of an external field that breaks spin-conservation to compute the functional derivatives of $\Sigma$ with respect to the off-diagonal component of the propagator evaluated in the limit of a vanishing field.
+Therefore, we will consider the presence of an external field that breaks spin-conservation and eventually compute the functional derivatives of $\Sigma$ with respect to the off-diagonal component of the propagator in the limit of a vanishing field.

-In the supplemental materials \cite{suppl} we show that the expression for $\Sigma$ in Eq.(\ref{eq:seAF}) can be derived by performing an approximation at the two-particle level and imposing that the two-particle Green's function satisfies an exact constraint in the limit of equal times and positions.

 In order to obtain self-consistency at the two-particle level, we have to calculate physical susceptibilities and therefore we need the knowledge of the irreducible vertex function $\Gamma$, which is obtained by carrying the functional derivative of $\Sigma$ with respect to $G$, i.e. $\Gamma(1,2,3,4) = \frac{\delta \Sigma(2,1)}{\delta G(3,4)}$ \cite{Bickers2004}.

-In the FM/AF phases the original SU(2) symmetry of the Hubbard Hamiltonian is spontaneously broken and the two independent scattering channels to be considered are the spin-transverse and spin-longitudinal channels \cite{delre2021AF}. \\ {\sl \bfseries Spin-transverse channel -- } The vertex function in the spin-transverse channel is defined as:
+In the FM/AF phases the original SU(2) symmetry of the Hubbard Hamiltonian is spontaneously broken and the two independent scattering channels to be considered are the spin-transverse and spin-longitudinal channels \cite{delre2021AF}.